geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 **IMPORTANT:** Remember that your instructor assigned your tenant prefix to another student, who is also building a similar ticketing system in his or her lab environment.
 For that student, you will take on the role of the IT Consultant; therefore, expect to receive a text message from that student, who will do so to validate that Chat functionality is working within his or her Teams’ application.

-1. Switch to the **LON-CL1** VM.
+1. Switch to **LON-CL1**.
 You should still be logged into your LON-CL1 VM as the Administrator with a password of **Pa55w.rd**; if not, then do so now.

-2. In the **Search** field on the taskbar at the bottom of the screen, enter **Teams**.
-In the list that appears, select **Microsoft Teams** (or you can select the **Microsoft Teams** icon on your desktop).

-3. Maximize the Microsoft Teams window.
+2. Double-click the **Microsoft Teams** icon on your desktop.
+Maximize the Microsoft Teams window (if necessary).

-4. You want to sign into Microsoft Teams as Adatum’s MOD Administrator.
+3. You want to sign into Microsoft Teams as Adatum’s MOD Administrator.
 If you receive a log-in screen, then log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter your tenant email password as the **Password**.

 	However, if the Teams app opens without displaying the log-in screen, you should check the user icon circle in the upper right corner of the screen.
-If the circle displays **MA** (for your MOD Administrator), then proceed to **step 8**.
+If the circle displays **MA** (for your MOD Administrator), then proceed to the next step.

 	If any value other than **MA** is displayed in the circle, then you are not logged in as the MOD Administrator.
 In this case, select the circle, and in the menu that appears, select **Sign out**.
 Then proceed through the sign-in process and log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter your tenant email password as the **Password**.

-5. On the **Use this account everywhere on your device** window, uncheck (clear) the **Allow my organization to manage my device** check box, and then select **Yes.**

-6. On the **You’re all set!** window, select **Done.**

-7. In the **Enjoy the team and the teamwork!** window, select **Let’s go.**

-8. In the **Microsoft Teams**, in the left-hand navigation pane, select **Chat**.
+4. In **Microsoft Teams**, in the left-hand navigation pane, select **Chat**.

-9. On the very top row on the screen, to the left of the **Search or type a command** field is a **New Chat** icon (a pencil inside a square).
+5. On the very top row on the screen, to the right of the **Chat** command is a **Filter** icon and a **New Chat** icon (a pencil inside a square).
 Select this **New Chat** icon.

-10. This opens a new chat window in the main body of the page.
-You want to chat with your fellow student; therefore, in the **To: Enter name, email, group or tag** field, enter the IT Consultant’s MOD Administrator account of **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is **your fellow student’s tenant prefix** that was assigned to you by your instructor) and press **Enter**.
+6. This opens a new chat window in the main body of the page.
+You want to chat with your fellow student; therefore, in the **To: Start typing a name or group** field, enter the IT Consultant’s MOD Administrator account of **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is **your fellow student’s tenant prefix** that was assigned to you by your instructor) and then press **Enter**.

-11. Teams will perform an external search on this user account.
+7. Teams will perform an external search on this user account.
 It should display the result of this search below the **To:** field.
 Select this value.

-12. This will open a new chat session with the IT Consultant (your fellow student).
+8. This will open a new chat session with the IT Consultant (your fellow student).
 Send a message to this person and conduct a brief chat session to verify that you can communicate with him or her using the Chat functionality within Teams.

-13. When you have finished chatting, leave Teams open and proceed to the next task.
+9. When you have finished chatting, leave Teams open and proceed to the next task.

 # Proceed to Lab 3 - Exercise 5